CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 To pull in that new styling all you have to do is replace the previous styling with the one above.

-To add some control to your maps, there are several [event handlers](https://github.com/CartoDB/torque/blob/master/doc/API.md#events).
-For instance, you can add the following piece of code below the line `var torqueLayer = ...` to have the map stop playing at the final step:
+To add some control to your maps, there are several [event handlers](https://github.com/CartoDB/torque/blob/master/doc/API.md#events) specific to Torque.
+For instance, you can add the following piece of code below the line `var torqueLayer = layer;` to have the map stop playing at the final step:

 {% highlight javascript %}
 // pause animation at last frame